reslp/reproducibility-workshop/day-1/exercise-4-git.rst

 Common mistakes with Git
 ========================

 Git can be difficult and it is easy to make mistakes.
 You will surely come accross the same problems several times and if you are like us you may be scratching your head trying to remember the git commands to solve the problem.
 Luckily your are not alone.
-Many people struggle with git and there are plenty of answers on StackOverflow and other website for many problems associated with git.
-Here two examples of common mistakes we have made many times with git and how to fix them.
+Many people struggle with git and there are plenty of answers on StackOverflow and other websites for all kinds of problems associated with git.
+Here are two examples of common mistakes we have made many times with git and how to fix them.
 Hopefully these examples will also help you:

 Changing commit messages of a commit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~